bmolaie/quiz-4-7-corrections/README.md

     }
 }
 ```
 I now understand that this can be included as a correct answer as it achieves the same thing as the other two functions.
-However, it is simply for extensive.
+However, it is simply more extensive.
 10. I did not receive partial credit for this question, but I was partially correct as I marked one of the two possible answers correct.
 I did not include that the function is not designed to accept any parameters as a correct answer, however.
 I now know that this is correct since the function is not designed to accept any parameters as there is not enough information to determine whether it is true.
 12. The correct answer to this question was that 1 and 2 will be printed to the console.
 This is because y was declared using the keyword var.
-A reference error would only have ---------
+A reference error would have occurred if var was not used.
+13. The answer to this question is true instead of false since the var keyword pushes a variable to the function scope.
+14. It is true for variables such as let and const to declare a variable inside of an if statement can only be referenced from within that same scope.
+This is because variables declared using var are brought to the top of the parent function in which they're declared.
+This means that no matter where the declaration takes place, the browser will move those declarations to the top of the function definition.
 ## quiz 7
 8. I answer one out of the two answers for this question correct.
 I did not mark the following correct answer, though:
 ```